-If the contract is silent, and if the parties do not manage to reach an agreement, the determination of the law applicable to the dispute generally falls to the arbitral tribunal which must determine it according to the contractual context.
+If the contract is silent, and if the parties can not agree, the determination of the law applicable to the dispute is most often the decision of the arbitral tribunal to determine depending on the contractual context.

-The only limit of the parties concerning the lex causae is public order: it is not possible to rule out the application of public order.
+The only limitation of the parties concerning the lex causae is the public order: it is not possible to dismiss the application of public order.

-In reality, it is most often necessary to consider the public order of the countries for which the link with the dispute is & #8230; sufficient: it is therefore on a case-by-case basis that the question must be studied.
+In reality, it is most often necessary to consider public order in the countries for which the link with the dispute is… sufficient: it is therefore on a case-by-case basis that the question must be studied.

-Fortunately, there are still certain principles common to a large number of states:
+Fortunately, there are still some principles common to a large number of states:

 - the contradictory nature of the debates,

-This question of public order is notably very important in the case where the wish is to have the arbitration award enforced in a given country (so that the judges of this state do not dismiss the arbitration award as being contrary to the order. #8217; public).
+This question of public order is particularly important in the event that one wishes to enforce the arbitration award in a given country (so that the judges of this state do not dismiss the arbitration award as being contrary to the order public).